 When is the Nissan North America data breach settlement payout date?

-Payments to approved claimants will be distributed after the court grants final approval of the settlement and claim processing is completed.
+The settlement administrator will distribute payments to approved claimants after it completes claim processing and the court grants final approval of the settlement.

-This class action lawsuit was filed because plaintiffs alleged that Nissan North America Inc. failed to properly secure and safeguard employees’ private information, which led to a data breach in November 2023.
+This class action lawsuit alleged that Nissan North America Inc. failed to properly secure and safeguard employees’ private information, which led to a data breach in November 2023.
 The breach allegedly exposed sensitive data to cybercriminals.

 Nissan denies any wrongdoing but agreed to settle to avoid the expense and risks of continued litigation and a possible trial.